xbiome/StrainPanDA/example/R_objects/README.md

-# Examples in the StrainPanDA manuscript
+# R objects of examples in the StrainPanDA manuscript

 ## rds files of synthetic datasets were submitted to Zenodo

-The Zenodo link is: .
+The Zenodo link is: [Zenodo](https://zenodo.org/deposit/6547923).

 ## The list of rds files